thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 software management in M2M devices and includes resources for delivering, execution of installation and activating software packages, and reporting states.

-Please note that Object 9 is an optional object, and not may be supported by some devices.
+⚠️ Note: That Object 9 is an optional object, and not may be supported by some devices.

 To be able to run the update using Object 9, you have to make sure that Object 9 is present in the Device profile LwM2M model and set up observations of following attributes on the device, which are used by the server to get